 INFORMATION FOR PARENTS/CARERS

-As you now know, until further notice, school is currently only open for the children of key workers.
+As you now know, until further notice, school is currently only open for the children of key workers and specified year groups.

 We will continue to keep uploading work and activities as well as photos on the class webpages.

 As you know I am always here for you, as are your child's teachers, so do email us if you need to.
 You can also ring or email Mrs Naylor or Mrs Thompson.

 A little Monday morning message from Mrs Hodges!

 Week beginning 29th June 2020

 You can tune into Mass with Bishop Marcus at St Anne's Cathedral every Sunday at 11am.
 What a lovely way to take some time to worship together.

 you can tune in to Mass with Father Martin Kelly, Dean of Halifax at 11am each Sunday too.

 Father Michael has renewed the school candle which is placed in church and lit every day for us.
 Let's keep each other in our prayers every day!